Blue-collar workers make up a significant portion of the American workforce.

 Power distributors and dispatchers are responsible for maintaining and operating equipment that produces steam and electricity.
 Considering the technical skills they need, power distributors and dispatchers often take classes to help familiarize themselves with complicated machinery.

 Once you’ve put in the work to become a power distributor and dispatcher, you can enjoy a comfortable salary of more than $90,000 per year.
-This competitive salary more than makes up for the time you’ll spend training and learning about different types of technology.
+The power generation career path is a strong one and there are many different opportunities within the sector.

-Electricians are among the most common and best-paid blue-collar workers.
+Electricians are among the most common and best-paid blue-collar workers and are considered part of the public utilities career path, which is a good one!
 Electricians can work in many different industries and are likely to find high-quality employment with a good salary and job security.

 Becoming an electrician requires a bit more work than other blue-collar jobs.
-First, after graduating high school, you should consider attending a trade or vocational school to acquire some foundational electrical skills.
+After earning your high school diploma, you should consider attending a trade or vocational school to acquire some foundational electrical skills.
 Holding a degree is not required, but it can be helpful later on.

 On top of the job freedom enjoyed by many electricians, they can earn between $30,000 and $60,000 per year.
 Electricians who own their own business are likely to make much more, but be prepared to put a lot of additional work and effort into it.